It’s 2 a.m. and your customer is stuck with a problem and immediately needs to speak with one of your team.

 On the other hand, imagine someone calls your competitor.
 And, they hear a voice saying ‘press 1 for admin related query, press 2 for…

 Even if the issue doesn’t get resolved immediately, they will feel satisfied that they are being heard.

-Before moving ahead, I know you might be thinking, what is IVR?
+I know you might be thinking, what is IVR?
 Well, it stands for Interactive Voice Response.

 Let’s put forward the most basic definition of Interactive Voice Response:

 IVR connects customers with the right support agent/information through DTMF (Dual-tone Multifrequency) – essentially options on the number pad, or by assigning those options to a voice command.

 As a caller, you can make online transactions, resolve an issue, look for information or directly talk to an agent.

 Essentially, IVR removes the need for a human operator to transfer calls.